Modified Fasting 101: The Ultimate Beginner’s Guide

 Our first group of modified fasters (who used my Flash Fast program, which includes three days’ worth of organic, prepared mini-meals), lost an average of 4 pounds in 3 days.
 Think about what that means over the course of a year:

 If you did a (modified) Flash Fast every month, that’s a possible 48-pound weight loss in one year, even changing nothing else in the year-round diet.

 6. How do you start a modified fast?

 It’s really simple.

 - Plan your plant-based, nutrient-dense meals to total 650-800 calories per day.

-- Eat within a 8-12 hour window each day (or get an easy Flash Fast kit, with all your meals ready to go).
+- Eat within a 8-12 hour window each day (use this 3-day menu plan, or get an easy Flash Fast kit, with all your meals ready to go).

 Your satiety level will be best if your plant-based diet is higher in protein than most vegan diets.
 Our first 100 beta testers of the Flash Fast reported an average highest hunger level of 3.4, on a 1 to 10 scale!

 7. What should you eat and drink during a modified fast?

 Liquids appropriate for a modified fast include lemon water, organic herbal tea, celery juice, and good old fashioned filtered water.